Great Pop Culture Debate

 Alyssa decided to go for a bee theme, which was…a concept, I guess.
 Execution wise, it was bee through a 60s mod lens.
 Again, an unusual choice.
 I thought both queens looked good, but if I’m being honest, I thought the looks were a little too simple for my tastes, and Eva did not particularly seem engaged in this challenge.
 I’m not sure on which one of them that reflects more poorly, but of the six eliminated girls, Eva had the lowest energy and seemed to put in the least effort.

 While Alyssa and Eva were ranked High for this challenge, in my opinion, Alyssa was once again the definition of Safe.
 Those outfits were never going to win, and it’s not like she took a radically different approach to Eva’s make-up either.
 Alyssa has been saying for episodes now, “I didn’t come here to be Safe.”
 And yet, week after week, that is what she has been giving us.
 I continue to be astonished at how middle-of-the-road Alyssa has been this season.
-I was just expecting so much more.
+I was expecting so much more.
 I think everyone was.
 Probably even Alyssa.

 Tessa Testicle & Messa Mesticle (AKA Athena Likis)

 This is a tricky one, because I thought Tessa and Athena had one of the best presentations on the runway, with Tessa playing a mad scientist (bonkers that this is the second mad scientist she has played this season), and Athena as her slutty drag creation.
 I thought they were both a lot of fun, and they both looked good — although Athena definitely stole the show from Tessa here.
-Although perhaps it’s more accurate to say, Tessa gave Athena the opportunity to shine, and Athena took it.
+Perhaps it’s more accurate to say, Tessa gave Athena the opportunity to shine, and Athena took it.

 That was the loveliest part of this episode for me.
 Athena really didn’t get much of a chance to show what she can do, getting eliminated in Episode 3 after a fairly controversial judging.
 She’s a great queen, and we got to see so much of her personality in this episode.
 She was having FUN here, and playing a character that was WAY outside her comfort zone.
 I have a feeling Athena will gain more fans from her bits in this episode than she did from Episodes 1-3, and honestly, it’s deserved.
 I was so happy to see all the queens back, but Athena most of all, since she got such short shrift.